 Gastric bypass, gastric band surgery, and sleeve gastrectomy are the first steps toward creating the new you.
 Post-surgery, you will eat less as your reduced stomach size will leave you feeling full sooner.
-Still, your diet post-surgery is going to be critical to weight loss management, healing, and the prevention of health risks.
+Still, your diet post-surgery is going to be critical to:

 For the first two days after surgery, patients will essentially fast, sustaining themselves on a clear liquid diet.
 It will consist of non-caffeinated, non-carbonated liquids like water, ice chips, sugarless drinks, thin soups, and low sodium broths.
 The patient will be instructed to take liquids in slowly to avoid nausea or vomiting.